0xInfection/PewSWITCH/README.md

     ```groovy
     ./pewswitch -ext-file extensions.txt
     ```

+Note that if any port is not specified with the host, port 5060 will be used by default as the destination port.

 ### Output
 The tool can output in 2 different formats, namely JSON and CSV.
 The default output format is JSON.
 Output format can be changed using the `-out-format` switch.